matf1x/radioaccent-player/README.md

-# radioaccent-player
+# Radio Accent Audio Player
-This repository holds the Audio Player for Radio Accent, an local radio station from Belgium.
+This repository contains the code for the Audio Player that's used by Radio Accent.
+This is a custom audio player that includes the controls for the audio (start/stop and volume), and also a way to send messaged to the studio.

 ## Why
-We created a unique player specific for the needs of the radio station.
-The player must handle the audio itself, but also includes a messaging system to the studio.
+There are a lot of audio players out there.
+But we are always trying something new so this was a way of trying the HTML5 Audio element + also trying to learn new stuff like fetch.

 ## Dependencies
 [SASS](https://www.npmjs.com/package/sass)

 ## Configuration
 ### Javascript
-Update in `scripts/main.js` the correct path to the audio file, the url for the songInfo API and the url of the messaging API.

-You can also update the album to your station name in the `scripts/mediaSession.js` file.
+First, fill in the API routes in `scripts/config_example.js` and also the correct URL to the audio file.
+After that, rename the file to `config.js` so that the main script can find it.

+When you try to edit the SCSS files, you need to run the following code in the terminal to render a new CSS file.
+These will me stored in the `dist/` folder.

+	npm run sass

 ## Roadmap
+There are some features we want to add in the future.
+These are added to the Roadmap.
+If you want something else, let us know.
+In that way, we can add it to the roadmap.

 * [x] Media Session API
 * [ ] Chromecast function
 * [ ] Send files with a message (ex.
 Photo, Video ...)